act-rules/act-rules.github.io/_rules/link-non-empty-accessible-name-c487ae.md

 - Accessibility support for some elements inheriting the semantic role of `link` (e.g. elements with `doc-*` attributes) may vary depending on the assistive technology in use.

 ## Background

-The HTML `area` element is both a link and non-text content.
-When this rule fails on `area` elements [success criterion 1.1.1 Non-text content][sc111] is not satisfied.

 ### Related rules